Nina-Y/Budget-Management-System/README.md

 # Budget Management System

 ## Overview
-Simple Spring Boot project with connection to MySQL and UI (Thymeleaf).
+Spring Boot project with connection to MySQL and UI (Thymeleaf).
 The Budget Management System is a web application designed to help users manage their financial transactions.
 It allows users to track their incomes and expenses, add new entries, update existing ones, and delete unwanted records.

 ## Features